 47) Should a team captain consider that there were reasonable grounds for forfeiting a match, they may request the committee consider the circumstances before awarding the forfeit claimed by the opposing team.
 Any requests must be in writing and in the hands of the Club Captain by Friday of the week in which the game was scheduled.

-48) A team which claims and is granted a forfeit will receive 2 match points and a 15 nil resulting their favour.
+48) A team which claims and is granted a forfeit will receive 2 match points and an 11 nil result in their favour for matches consisting of 20 or 21 games or a 8 nil result in their favour for matches consisting of 15 games.

 49) Only official club score sheets will be accepted for competition matches.